murchie85/twitterCyberMonitor/README.md

 ![image](assets/infosec/TWEETS.png)
 <br></br>
-The most popular user is: **DiscussingFilm**
+The most popular user is: **edmnangagwa**

-## The first clip from ‘The Simpsons’ parody of ‘DEATH NOTE’ has been released.
+## What a win for Zimbabwe!
+Congratulations to the Chevrons.

-It is animated by DR Movie who also w… https://t.co/zMzkzXRYlR
+Next time, send the real Mr Bean…#PakvsZim 🇿🇼